IvetteMcDermott/SebsStoreToys/README.md

 ## **Code**
 <br>

-For this project, as for previous ones, I have seen and read many tutorials from where I had tried to get some understading of the logic more than copy the code it self, but still could not avoid in certain cases take code and adapt it to the project and its necessities.
+For this project, as for previous ones, I have seen and read many tutorials from where I had tried to get some understading of the logic more than copy the code itself, but still could not avoid in certain cases taken code and adapt it to the project and its necessities.

 The shopping cart and checkout apps had been taken from Boutique Ado with some twists to fit better the project.